Frostysnacks/expressNoteTaker/README.md

 # expressNoteTaker

 ## Description
+This application was designed with a small business owner in mind.
+It allows you to create and save notes in a quick easy way, they can also be deleted.
+This application was build by using HTML, CSS, Javascript, and express.
+It is also hosted live by Heroku.
+The most difficult challenge for me with this project was finding a way to delete.

 ## Installation
 run the "npm install" command and then install express using "npm i express" in the terminal

 ## Usage
+Click the Get started button and then add a title and content to your notes!
+You can then save you notes youing the save icon in the top right of the screen.
+You can also delete saved notes by clicking on the trash can icon!

 ## Mock up
 The Landing page